johnwilde/bike_rides/README.md

   heroku run rake jobs:work
   Click on "Update Rides" in app (this puts rides without Temperature data on the queue)
+- Check out the startft.rb script for using GData::FusionTables interface

 ## General Resources ##
 <http://ruby.railstutorial.org/>